rmarscher/twitteroauth/README.md

 Fork of abraham's OAuth library for Twitter's REST API.
 This version uses the pecl/oauth extension instead of a php OAuth class.

-Note: I haven't updated the documentation or examples yet.

 Reasons for forking this project:

 * C-extensions are inherently faster than PHP libraries